Neblinus/Rugs/README.md

 Documentation can be found at the [docs directory]("./Docs").

-Note that these bindings modules use the FFI gem to provide the calls to<br>
-Raylib's C code.
+Note that these bindings modules use the FFI gem to provide the calls to Raylib's C code.

 ## Roadmap for features implementation